Open to the Public

 Other Innovative Projects

-- Dam removal at the preserve’s Kelley Branch and at a nearby state park.
+- Dam removal at the preserve’s Kelley Branch and at Fred Gannon Rocky State Park.
 The Conservancy pioneered these successful dam removal and stream restorations that are setting a standard for similar projects in the Southeast.
 Watch a video.

 - Restoring fish passage and river connectivity.
 The Conservancy is working with three states and the U.S. Army Corps of Engineers to modify their dam operations, allowing threatened imperiled Alabama shad, striped bass and other important species to swim up the Apalachicola and other rivers to historic spawning grounds.

 - Groundcover restoration.
-The fine art of groundcover restoration in the southeastern United States started right here.
+The fine art of groundcover restoration in the southeastern U.S. started right here.
 Over the past 25 years, staff has developed techniques that are practical, economical and can be applied on a large scale.
+Start to finish, it only takes 40 months to restore ecological integrity and balance that supports numerous high quality habitat indicator species such as gopher tortoise, Bachman’s sparrow, Florida pine snake and northern bobwhite.
+All of this for less than $500 per acre!

 - Providing land management at neighboring Torreya State Park.
 Across a shared boundary line from the preserve lie significant steephead ravines.
-The Conservancy has been helping the state park to protect these ravines, and together they will restore thousands of acres of critical habitat over the next decade.
+The Conservancy has been helping the state park to restore their longleaf pine uplands and thus protect this important ravine habitat.
+The partnership is strong and as of 2017 over 60% of the restoration necessary at the Sweetwater Tract of TSP is complete.

 - Controlling invasive, non-native species.
 The Conservancy is leading an effort to coordinate invasive species management and control throughout the Apalachicola River and Bay region, joining with more than 24 public and private partners.

-- An Ecosystem Restoration Team has been created to provide prescribed fire assistance, invasive species removal and other land management assistance to all of the state and federal conservation partners within the Apalachicola region.
-Recently, $800,000 in state and federal funds was dedicated to the project.
+- An Ecosystem Restoration Team has been created to provide prescribed fire assistance, invasive species removal and other land management assistance to private, state and federal conservation partners within the Apalachicola region.
+Over $2M of partner funds have been dedicated to support the team’s activities.

 What to See: Plants